 This incredible era at the School had never been explored or researched in depth, despite the fact that all the leading players cite their time in Walthamstow as key to their later development.
 For the first time, the early work of these influential artists and designers were brought together in one exhibition, to show how it was in the art schools of post-war Britain, rather than the universities, that the benefits of a free, universal secondary education were most evident.

 Accompanying the exhibition, a two-week experimental art school was run on the site of the former School, now Waltham Forest College.
-Alumni and former tutors including Keith Albarn (b.1939), Terry Day (b.1940) and Laurie Lewis (b.1944) returned to teach classes and explore the legacy of the school alongside contemporary artists including Jeremy Deller (b.1966), Marcus Coates (b.1968) and Anthea Hamilton (b.1978).
+Alumni and former tutors including Keith Albarn (b.1939), Terry Day (b.1940) and Laurie Lewis (b.1944) returned to teach classes and explore the legacy of the school alongside contemporary artists including Jeremy Deller (b.1966), and Marcus Coates (b.1968).
 A series of talks and film screenings also took place.

 The full summer school schedule and archive can be found on the website: bemagnificient.co.ukBe Magnificent: Walthamstow School of Art 1957–1967 was delivered in partnership with William Morris Gallery and supported by funds from the Heritage Lottery Fund.